General information:

 Pneumolysin

-Location of virulence-associated genes in S. pneumoniae:
+Genomic location of virulence-related genes in S. pneumoniae:

 S. pyogenes